LineageOS/android_kernel_motorola_sm6225/drivers/input/misc/bos0614_mmi/README.md

 ## Virtual Button Example - on chip detection

-This example configure the button detection mechanism on the channel #0 with a specific feedback for the press and one for the release event.
-This example uses a i2c device instance on the bus i2c #1 with the address 0x002c.
+This example configures the button detection mechanism on the channel #0 with a specific feedback for the press and one for the release event.
+This example uses an i2c device instance on the bus i2c #1 with the address 0x002c.

+Note: The stabilization slice is not required anymore with this bos0614 revision C. The stabilization setting accept values between 0 & 103 ms for the release and press event.

 ### 1. Configure the feedback for press event.